AndrewStaus/ML-aslearn/README.md

 While there are multiple libraries already available, building one from the ground up will help me learn how the models work under the hood, and put into practice object orientated methodologies.

 Please review the workbooks to see the library in use, as well as the aslearn.py for the library code.
- - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/aslearn.py'> aslearn Library</a>
+ * <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/aslearn.py'> aslearn Library</a>
- - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/Notebook%20-%20Neural%20Network%20on%20MNIST.ipynb'> Neural Network and PCA</a>
+ * <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/Notebook%20-%20Neural%20Network%20on%20MNIST.ipynb'> Neural Network and PCA</a>
- - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/Notebook%20-%20PCA%20and%20K%20Means%20on%20MNIST.ipynb'> K-Means and PCA</a>
+ * <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/Notebook%20-%20PCA%20and%20K%20Means%20on%20MNIST.ipynb'> K-Means and PCA</a>
- - <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/Notebook%20-%20Logistic%20Regression%20on%20MNIST.ipynb'> Logistic Regression</a>
+ * <a href = 'https://github.com/AndrewStaus/ML-aslearn/blob/main/Notebook%20-%20Logistic%20Regression%20on%20MNIST.ipynb'> Logistic Regression</a>

 # Supported Models:

 **1. Neural Network:**
-  - Fully Connected Deep Neural Network.
+  * Fully Connected Deep Neural Network.
-  - Backpropagation with a SGD optimizer
+  * Backpropagation with a SGD optimizer
-  - Reinforcement learning through a genetic algorithm
+  * Reinforcement learning through a genetic algorithm
-  - Multiple Activation Functions including leaky ReLU, Softmax, and Linear
+  * Multiple Activation Functions including leaky ReLU, Softmax, and Linear

 **2. Stochastic Gradient Descent:**
-  - Linear Regression
+  * Linear Regression
+   * Predict a single number target
-  - Logistic Regression
+  * Logistic Regression
+   * Predict a class target
+   * Also supports multi class detection and handeling inside of the class for ease of use

 **3. Normal Equation:**
-  - Direct solution for theta.
-Computes (XᵀX)⁻¹ which is O(n³)
+  * Direct solution for theta.
+  * Computes (XᵀX)⁻¹ which is O(n³)
-  - Not appropriate for large datasets (greater than 10,000)
+    * Not suitable for large datasets (greater than 10,000)
-  - Not appropriate for singular or degenerate matrices
+    * Not suitable for singular or degenerate matrices

 **3. Principal Component Analysis:**
-  - Dimensionality reduction through eigenvectors
+  * Dimensionality reduction through eigenvectors
-  - Supports specified number of features
+  * Supports specified number of features
-  - Supports variance percentage to automatically select number of feature to retain variance
+  * Supports variance percentage to automatically select number of feature to retain variance

 **4. K-Means:**
   -  Cluster assignment through finding the mean value of centroids